Seven top skiers talk about the truth behind how ski poles change your skating

 Q&A

-●What do you keep in mind when using poles?
+●What do you keep in mind when using ski poles?

-Changing the grip point, from index finger to pinky, changes your stance (how you use your strength), so I change it depending on the turn size and style of skiing.
+By changing the point where I grip them—using my index finger or little finger—the stance (how I use force) changes, so I adjust it depending on the turn size and my skiing style.

-●How do you use poles on mogul slopes?
+●How do you use ski poles on mogul slopes?

-Use poles that are 60% of your height, and basically stick them at the top of the mogul.
+I make the poles 60% of my height and basically plant them at the top of the mogul.

-●What do you think the role of poles is?
+●What do you think is the role of ski poles?

-Holding them makes it easier to balance and time your movements.
+Holding them makes it easier to maintain balance and time movements.

-At first, there's no need to push them too hard, but once you get used to it, pushing them when you switch will make your movements smoother.
+At first, there's no need to force yourself to plant them, but once you get used to it, planting them at the right moment when changing direction will make your movements smoother.

-●Do you have any memories related to poles?
+●Do you have any memories related to ski poles?

-During a competition, I accidentally took one pole away, and I was left with just two poles, one for each hand, which was a bit of a hassle.
+At a competition, one of my poles was mistakenly taken, and I was left with two separate poles, which was a problem.

 Check out the stock work in the video!